The problem this pattern solves

 When NOT to use this pattern

 This pattern is for organisations operating in multiple jurisdictions with localisation constraints.
-If you operate in a single jurisdiction, or in multiple jurisdictions without conflicting localisation rules, the right tool is multi-tenancy inside a single Pro instance — it gives cryptographic per-domain isolation without the operational overhead of running N deployments.
+If you operate in a single jurisdiction, or in multiple jurisdictions without conflicting localisation rules, the right tool is multi-tenancy inside a single Pro instance — it gives cryptographic per-domain isolation without the operational overhead of running N deployments.| Use one Pro + multi-tenancy when | Use multi-jurisdiction Pro deployments when |

 | Single jurisdiction. | Multiple jurisdictions with localisation laws. |